RainbowSimon/bplib/docs/bplib-storage-design.md

 ## Bundle Forwarding

-When a contact is started, if there are bundles in storage with corresponding destination EIDs, the contact out thread will start to request bundles from storage.
+When a contact/channel is started, if there are bundles in storage with corresponding destination EIDs, the contact out/channel out thread will start to request bundles from storage.
 Bundles are loaded by searching for the id's in bundle_data using the idx_egress_id index with the following criteria:
-- dest_node and dest_service are either within the range provided by the contact's destination EIDs or match an exact EID value (for all destination EIDs corresponding to a particular contact)
+- dest_node and dest_service are either within the range provided by the contact's destination EIDs or match an exact EID value (for all destination EIDs corresponding to a particular contact or channel)
-- egress_attempted is 0
+- egress_attempted is 0 and is_custodial is false
-- if is_custodial is true, the retransmit_timestamp is greater than the current monotonic time
+- if is_custodial is true, the retransmit_timestamp is less than the current monotonic time
 - selections are ordered in ascending order by action_timestamp and limited to no more than `BPLIB_STOR_LOADBATCHSIZE`.

 The id's are then loaded into memory in what is called a load batch.
 These id's allow the contact out thread to then index into the bundle_blobs table for the entries where the bundle_row matches the provided id and load the bundles into memory.
 Once a load batch of ids has been consumed and all bundles have been loaded into memory, the egress_attempted field of those bundles is set to 1, unless the bundle is custodial.
+Custodial bundles are only marked for deletion when a CCS is received confirming their successful transfer

 ## Maintenance Activities